Spey: smooth inference for reinterpretation studies: Statistical Models

 \section{Statistical Models}

-This section briefly introduces statistical modeling and its applications within \spey.
-A statistical model is based on the occurrence probability of a random variable $n\in \{n_i\}$; $P(n)$\footnote{A review can be found in ref.~\cite{Lista:2016chp}.}.
-This random variable $n$ can be, for instance, observations at the LHC, which includes the randomness of the detector effects such as resolution, reconstruction efficiency etc. In continuous cases, the probability assigned to a specific value can be expressed as integration over probability density function (PDF), given by
+This section briefly introduces statistical modelling and its applications within \spey.
+A statistical model is based on the occurrence probability of a random variable $n\in \{n_i\}$; $P(n)$.\footnote{A review can be found in ref.~\cite{Lista:2016chp}.} This random variable $n$ can be, for instance, observations at the LHC, which includes the randomness of the detector effects such as resolution, reconstruction efficiency etc. In continuous cases, the probability assigned to a specific value can be expressed as integration over the probability density function (PDF) given by

-Here, $S$ represents the integration hyper-surface over variables $x_i\in\mathbf{X}$ and $\llhd{x_i, \cdots}$ represents the PDF or likelihood of the probability distribution.
-For simplicity, we did not include the prior which also contributes to the probability distribution.
+Here, $S$ represents the integration hyper-surface over variables $x_i\in\mathbf{X}$ and $f(x_i, \cdots)$ represents the PDF.
+The likelihood function is defined as the overall PDF, evaluated from the observations $x_i$ with respect to some parameters $\theta_i$; $\mathcal{L} = f(x_i, \cdots|\theta_i)$.
 A statistical model proposes a certain structure for the PDF, capturing the distribution of the variable $\mathbf{X}$ and its uncertainties.
 A generic composite likelihood can be described as~\cite{23c7e5f7-f5a5-3aad-91bb-4641d35779f8};

-In this equation, $\lambda_i$ is a function of signal ($n_s$), and background ($n_b$) yields, $\mu$ represents the parameter of interest (POI) or signal strength, $\theta$ refers to the nuisance parameters, and $\mathcal{C}$ represents the constraint terms associated with uncertainties\footnote{For simplicity, we have excluded the additional product rule over channels in the main term.}.
+In this equation, $\lambda_i$ is a function of signal ($n_s$), and background ($n_b$) yields\footnote{Notice that $\lambda$ does not need to be only a function of signal and background yields, as a matter of fact it can be a function of any theory parameter, see section~\ref{sec:neutrino} for an example.}, $\mu$ represents the parameter of interest (POI) or signal strength, $\theta$ refers to the nuisance parameters, and $\mathcal{C}$ represents the constraint terms associated with uncertainties\footnote{For simplicity, we have excluded the additional product rule over channels in the main term.}.
 The first term, describing the main model, accounts for the bins of the histogram (represented by $i$), while the constraint term multiplies the constraint for each nuisance parameter.
-In the case of a counting experiment like the LHC, the Poisson distribution is commonly used to compare observations with the modeled expectations.
+In the case of a counting experiment like the LHC, the Poisson distribution is commonly used to compare observations with the modelled expectations.
 In a simplified scenario, uncertainties can be captured using a Gaussian constraint term.
-Therefore, a multi-bin histogram likelihood for a background yield $n_b^i\pm\sigma_b^i$ can be modeled as:
+Therefore, a multi-bin histogram likelihood for a background yield $n_b^i\pm\sigma_b^i$ can be modelled as: